MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-compute-page.md

 * *No filters applied* - Columns display the peak timepoint every six minutes.

 * *Filters are applied* - The visuals displays every 30-second timepoint.
+To view granular data, select a date from the multi metric ribbon chart's x-axis.

 ### Throttling